nrs-org/novelslop/content/vol_01/chap_06.typ

   "You read that too?
 The show about the little sister of a rock star?"

   "Yeah...
-It was the best-seller manga of last year, so of course I took a read of the first chapters..."
+It was the bestseller manga of last year, so of course I took a read of the first chapters..."

   "You haven't read the later chapters?"
-Mikoto shouted in surprise, "That's where all of the peak is from..."
+Mikoto shouted in surprise, "That's where all the peak is from..."

   "Well- it's not that I don't want to read it..."
 Uta replied, "But I just don't have much time to read manga right now..."